ericclemmons/wordpress-skeleton/README.md

 Useful Commands
 ---------------

-- `./bin/install` is the one-time installation script for setting up dependencies needed for the skeleton to operate.

-- `./bin/console` will list all possible commands you can run to affect your local skeleton's configuration.
+- `./skeleton` will list all possible commands you can run to affect your local skeleton's configuration.
 These commands are also ran remotely via `cap` to perform tasks on the server.